Compare 60 Accounting Software Vendors

 Your CFO is the single most important person you’ll need to convince.
 They will likely live in whatever system you select, so you’ll need to ensure it offers a significant upgrade in functionality (and lower price point) than your existing solution.
 If you’re paying an outside accountant to manage your books, calculate the cost savings of moving your accounting in-house with a new solution.

 Your CEO, like the CFO, will be concerned with the dollars and cents of this procurement effort.
 How many labor hours will the new system save?
 What will the month, quarter, or year-end close processes look like, and how long will it take to get those reports?
 Make sure the CEO and CFO agree, because without them, it will be difficult to make your case to the final stakeholder.

 Your CTO likely doesn’t care about the features or functionality of the accounting solution you select, just as long as it can be easily integrated with the remainder of your technology stack.
 Look for solutions that offer an open API, a robust online knowledge base, and, hopefully, share a similar technical framework as your other mission-critical systems such as CRM, ERP, etc.

 Choosing the Best Accounting Software

 That’s where we come in.
 At TechnologyAdvice, we specialize in connecting businesses with the technology they need to grow.
-To that end, we’ve compiled product information, reviews, case studies, feature lists, video walkthroughs, and research articles on thousands of leading IT solutions.
+Get recommendations, read reviews, and browse products for the best accounting software for your business, all right here at TechnologyAdvice.com.

-If you’re curious about any of the accounting systems detailed in this guide, we’d love to talk to you.
-Call one of our unbiased Technology Advisors for a free consultation, or use the Product Selection Tool on our site to get a list of custom recommendations based on your industry, use case, and/or desired features.
+If you’re ready to ramp up your research, call one of our unbiased Technology Advisors at 877.822.9526 for a free consultation, or use the Product Selection Tool at the top of the page to get a list of custom recommendations based on your industry, use case, and/or desired features.